 When an employee raises a concern or asks for help, managers should remain objective, open and responsive.
-Don't think of a report as "bad news;" consider it a positive sign of employee commitment to doing the right thing.
-Be sure to report any compliance or business conduct and integrity issue right away to your Compliance Officer or designated legal counsel.
+Don't think of a report as "bad news" - consider it a positive sign of employee commitment to doing the right thing.
+Be sure to report any compliance or business conduct and integrity issue right away to your compliance officer or designated legal counsel.

-My manager is aware of a potential violation of our Code of Conduct but is not taking any action.
+My manager is aware of a potential violation of our Code of Conduct, but is not taking any action.
 What other options do I have to address the problem?

-You may speak with your Compliance Officer, call the AlertLine, speak to your designated legal counsel, or you may write to the Texas Health Aetna Compliance Officer at:
+You may speak with your compliance officer, call AlertLine or speak to your designated legal counsel, or you may write to Compliance via the Compliance mailbox.